Washim-RaJa/E-MENT/README.md

-A basic hospital webpage developed using HTML, CSS and JavaScript
+This is a basic hospital website which is developed using HTML, CSS and JavaScript